0x00000002/token-staking/docs/architecture_overview.md

 - **Reentrancy Protection**: Guards against recursive call attacks
 - **Pause Mechanism**: Emergency system shutdown capability
 - **Time Lock Enforcement**: Immutable stake duration requirements
+- **Emergency Recovery**: A feature controlled by a dedicated `MULTISIG_ROLE` to recover any ERC20 tokens accidentally sent to the contract.
+This prevents loss of funds while ensuring the action is controlled by a secure, multi-signature entity, separate from the general admin role.

 #### Separation of Concerns

 - **StakingVault**: Handles external interactions and security checks
 - **StakingStorage**: Manages data integrity and historical records
 - **Clear Boundaries**: Minimizes attack surface through modular design
+- **Strict Role-Based Access Control**: Sensitive operations are protected by specific roles.
+A `MANAGER_ROLE` handles operational pausing, while a unique `MULTISIG_ROLE` is exclusively assigned to the emergency recovery function.
+This granular control follows the principle of least privilege.
+- **Reentrancy Protection**: Key functions are guarded against reentrancy attacks using OpenZeppelin's `ReentrancyGuard`.
+- **Pause Capability**: The system can be paused by a `MANAGER_ROLE` in case of an emergency, halting all primary functions like staking and unstaking.

 ## Integration Architecture